- Clinical science

 Excreted almost entirely via the kidneys; most of the lithium filtered by the kidneys is reabsorbed at the proximal convoluted tubule via sodium channels.

 - Monitoring serum levels of lithium is important because of its narrow therapeutic window.

 - Steady state serum levels are usually expected 4–5 days after initiation or a change in dose.

 - Due to its slow onset of action, effects are expected 1–2 weeks after initiation of treatment.

 - Optimal range of lithium serum level: 0.8 mmol/L–1.2 mmol/L for acute management and long-term maintenance

 How to implement lithium monitoring

-- Half-time: 12–24 hours → Blood sample for serum level monitoring should be taken just before pill intake.
-If that is not possible, a blood sample should be taken 12 hours after pill intake!
+- Half-life : 12–24 hours → A blood sample for serum level monitoring should be taken 12 hours after the last dose.